QDot 8086

 Where,

-is a valid identifier to be used as the function global name;%$par_0
+funcnameis a valid identifier to be used as the function global name;%$par_0,…,%$par_nare the function parameter variables;%$var_0,…,%$var_nare the function local variables;[retvals_0],…,[retvals_n]are the optional expressions for return values;

 For example, a non-recursive function to calculate the factorial of a number can be defined like this:

-For instance, that function can be called using the call
+For instance, that function can be called using the call operator

 and have its return value incremented by one and collected in the

-caller’s variable %$f
+caller’s variable %$f, like this:

 ? =, %$f, inc, call, factorial, 8